kadylove/documentation/content/applications/finance/payment_providers.rst

 .. note::
    Some of these online payment providers can also be added as :doc:`bank accounts
    <../finance/accounting/bank/setup/bank_accounts>`, but this is **not** the same process as adding
-   them as payment acquirers.
-Payment acquirers allow customers to pay online, and bank accounts are added and configured on your Accounting app to do a bank reconciliation, which is an accounting control process.
+   them as payment providers.
+Payment providers allow customers to pay online, and bank accounts are added and configured on your Accounting app to do a bank reconciliation, which is an accounting control process.

-.. _payment_acquirers/bank_payments:
+.. _payment_providers/bank_payments:

 Bank payments
 -------------

-- | :doc:`Wire Transfer <payment_acquirers/wire_transfer>`
+- | :doc:`Wire Transfer <payment_providers/wire_transfer>`
   | When selected, Odoo displays your payment information with a payment reference.
 You have to
     approve the payment manually once you have received it on your bank account.
 - | SEPA Direct Debit